Galaxus21/krishiSetuFrontend/README.md

 git clone https://github.com/your-username/krishiSetuFrontend.git
 cd krishiSetuFrontend

 Install dependencies:

 npm install

 Environment Variables
-To connect the frontend to the backend, you need to create an environment file.
+To connect the frontend to your backend services, you need to create an environment file.

-Create a file named .env in the root of your project.
+In the root of your project, create a file named .env.

-Add the following line, replacing the URL with your deployed backend's URL:

-VITE_BACKEND_API_URL="https://krishisetu2-961717481370.asia-south2.run.app"
+Add your backend API URLs to this file.
+Vite requires environment variables exposed to the browser to be prefixed with VITE_.

+VITE_BACKEND_API_KEY="https://krishisetu2-961717481370.asia-south2.run.app"
+VITE_BACKEND_FINANCE_API_KEY="https://krishisetufinadvisor-961717481370.asia-south2.run.app"

 Running the Development Server
 Start the Vite development server.
-The application will be available at http://localhost:5173.
+By default, the application will be available at http://localhost:5173.
-If it's running on a different port then you might get 'CORS' error.

 npm run dev

+Note on CORS: For the local development server to communicate with your backend, ensure the backend's CORS configuration allows your localhost URL (e.g., "http://localhost:5173").

 ☁️ Deployment
 This application is configured for easy deployment using Firebase Hosting.

+Prerequisites
+You must have the Firebase CLI installed: npm install -g firebase-tools

+You must be logged in to Firebase: firebase login

+Deployment Steps
+Initialize Firebase (if you haven't already):

+firebase init hosting

+When prompted for the public directory, enter dist.

+When asked to configure as a single-page app, answer Yes.

-Build the application:
+Build the application for production:

 npm run build

 This command creates an optimized production build in the dist folder.

-Deploy to Firebase:
+Deploy to Firebase Hosting:

 firebase deploy

+After deployment, the CLI will provide you with the live URL for your project.

 🔗 Backend Repository
-The backend for this project is a separate FastAPI application.
-You can find its repository here: KrishiSetu Backend Repository (replace with your actual backend repo URL).
+The backend for this project consists of separate FastAPI applications.
+You can find the repositories here:

+Main Service: KrishiSetu Backend Repo (replace URL)

+Financial Advisor: KrishiSetu Finance Backend Repo (replace URL)